5 Tips to Getting a Job on Broadway (Updated 2020).

 There’s no question that Broadway is a very closed-door industry.
 And it’s hard to get that open, no matter how hard you knock.
 Here’s the good news.
 Once you do get the door open and you get in the room, the door usually shuts and we don’t let you out.
 You’re ours!
 Bahahahahaha.

 Jobs are the best way to get entry into the room, but there’s the catch 22, right?

 So how else can you get potential employers to know who you are?
 Emails rarely work.
 Cold phone calls?
 Forget it.
 So, attend Galas.
-Go to conferences.
+Go to conferences (like my annual conference!).
 Get to opening nights.
 Invest.
-Do whatever you can do to put your face in front employers.
+Do whatever you can do to put your face in front of employers.
 I’ve hired at least three people who grabbed me for an intro after listening to me speak on a panel.